Stanislaus Sheriff's Office Releases Bodycam footage Of Deadly Officer-Involved Shooting That Killed Modesto Teen

 “Hands up” and “Get him out” could be heard as authorities pulled Mann from the crashed car.

-Officials can be seen in the video performing CPR, which went on for more than 15 minutes until paramedics arrived and transported Mann to the hospital.MORE NEWS: Man In Critical Condition After Midtown Sacramento Shooting
+Officials can be seen in the video performing CPR, which went on for more than 15 minutes until paramedics arrived and transported Mann to the hospital.MORE NEWS: Police: 2 Suspects Sought After Man Stabbed In Stockton